Procedure – Anaphylaxis Prevention and Response

 Controlling the Exposure to Allergens

-Controlling the exposure to allergens requires the cooperation of parents, students, the health care community, school employees, and the board.
-The district will inform parents of the presence of a student with life threatening allergies in their child’s classroom and/or school and the measures being taken to protect the affected student.
-Parents will be asked to cooperate and limit the allergen in school lunches and snacks or other products.
+Controlling the exposure to allergens requires the cooperation of parent/guardians, students, the health care community, school employees, and the board.
+The district will inform parent/guardians of the presence of a student with life-threatening allergies in their child’s classroom and/or school and the measures being taken to protect the student.
+Parent/guardians will be asked to limit the allergen in school lunches and snacks or other products.
 The district will discourage the sharing of food, utensils, and containers.
-The district will take other precautions such as avoiding the use of party balloons or contact with latex gloves.
+The district will take other precautions such as appropriate cleaning of eating surfaces, avoiding the use of party balloons or contact with latex gloves.
 Additionally, play areas will be specified that are lowest risk for the affected student.

 The district will also identify high-risk events and areas for students with life-threatening allergies, such as foods and beverages brought to school for seasonal events, school equipment, and curricular materials used by large numbers of students (play-dough, stuffed toys, science projects, etc.), and implement appropriate accommodations.